Safer Opioid Prescribing Skills

 - $200.00 for residents and other healthcare professionals

-For more information including program topics and learning objectives, and to register, visit the University of Toronto Faculty of Medicine CPD website
+To register, and for more information including specific session topics and learning objectives, visit the University of Toronto Faculty of Medicine CPD website